johanbove/johanbove.github.io/_posts/2015-07-19-symboliclinksdropbox.markdown

 ## The commands

-All commands are required to be run them with elevated priviliges, so shift-click the "cmd" application and select "run as administrator" if your current user is part of the administrators group.
+All commands are required to be executed with elevated priviliges, so shift-click the "cmd" application and select "run as administrator" if your current user is part of the administrators group.

 First step: make a connection from the external folder location in Windows: